raspberrypilearning/fart-detector/WORKSHEET.md

 ![](images/fzz_b.png)

-Next take a 47k ohm resistor (resistors are [colour coded](http://en.wikipedia.org/wiki/Electronic_color_code#Resistor_color-coding) to help you identify them) and connect it between the sensor output and ground as shown above.
+Next take a 47kΩ resistor (resistors are [colour coded](http://en.wikipedia.org/wiki/Electronic_color_code#Resistor_color-coding) to help you identify them) and connect it between the sensor output and ground as shown above.
 This will essentially siphon off a portion of the voltage coming from the sensor output to help bring it down to the (1.1 to 1.4 volt) region of the GPIO threshold for our trigger pin.
 This single resistor is not going to be enough to get the job done though, read on.

 ## Step 3: Build a resistor ladder DAC